Continental's Grand Prix 5000 Tubeless: the tyre that was 14 years in the making - Cycling Weekly

 However, over the consistent four to six per cent gradient, the tyres did roll smoothly beneath me, eating up the early miles with notable efficiency, though the Cannondale SystemSix shod with carbon rims played a role that can’t be ignored.

-The Continental Gran Prix 4000 has always been a safe bet for any rider after a reassuring level of performance, across the board.
-With the GP 5000, that’s be refined – and the figures from lab tests are hard to argue with.
+The Continental Grand Prix 4000 has always been a safe bet for any rider after a reassuring level of performance, across the board.
+With the new GP 5000, that’s be refined.
+The figures from lab tests are hard to argue with, and first impressions were very good.

-If you’ve been a fan of the market leader in the past, then you’re favourite has received a makeover which can only ever bring good news – and if you’re yet to become a convert, now would be an excellent time to explore unchartered tyre terrain.
+If you’ve been a fan of the market leader in the past, then your favourite has received a makeover which can only ever bring good news – and if you’re yet to become a convert, now would be an excellent time to explore uncharted tyre terrain.